JChristensen/MCP79412RTC/README.md

 RTC.sramRead(56, buf, 8);
 ```

-## Methods for Reading and writing EEPROM
+## Functions for Reading and writing EEPROM
-The MCP79412 RTC has 128 bytes of non-volatile EEPROM that can be read and written with the following methods using addresses between 0 and 127.
+The MCP79412 RTC has 128 bytes of non-volatile EEPROM that can be read and written with the following functions using addresses between 0 and 127.
 Addresses passed to these functions are constrained to the valid range by an AND function.

 EEPROM is paged memory with a page size of 8 bytes; when writing multiple bytes, this this limits the number of bytes that can be written at one time to 8.
 Page writes must start on a page boundary.